 With sales teams experiencing an average turnover of 10% every year, it can be challenging to find the talented staff that you need to build your team.
 Salespeople are ambitious, and that ambition can often drive them to seek alternative employment at a company that they consider more promising to their career plans.
-The result is that in a market where UK unemployment rates are hitting a forty-year low, competition for the best candidates is rife: 90% of recruiters agree that today’s recruitment sector is candidate-driven, which marks a 35% increase since 2011.
+The result is that in a market where UK unemployment rates are hitting a forty-year low, competition for the best candidates is rife: today’s recruitment sector is candidate-driven.

 With competition rife, many companies are turning to graduates to pick up the slack in their teams.
 Though they might not be as experienced, hiring graduates that show sales potential could be a huge benefit to your team, bringing in fresh blood, a new perspective, and buckets of enthusiasm to the task.
-And with one in ten graduates considered ‘overqualified’ for the job they’re currently doing, there’s no shortage of skilled new professionals to source and mould into the next generation of star sales people.
+And with a 3rd of graduates are considered ‘overqualified’ for the job they’re currently doing, there’s no shortage of skilled new professionals to source and mould into the next generation of star sales people.

 Here are some of the benefits that come with hiring graduates for sales roles:

 Bringing a fresh pair of eyes to your sales team can pay off in sourcing new business – sometimes from unexpected areas.
 While those who have experience – and have established themselves in the industry – might be unwilling to seek out new clients, people who are just starting out will want to make a name for themselves.
 Indeed, with 91% of millennial employees citing rapid career progression as a key motivating factor, it’s clear that ambition, and the desire to do well, factors highly into many graduates’ work ethic – which will in turn benefit your sales team.